By Wendy Priesnitz

 over anybody else.
 That was neither necessary nor tolerable.

-So how did we prevent our kids from running out onto
+So how did we prevent our daughters from running out onto

 the road before they were old enough to understand the danger?
 We simply